Examples for .NET

 - client state tracking.

-# Example 4.
-Working with User Statuses
+# Example 3.
+Working with user statuses

 The entire operation of the example is based on a single event handler block, OnUserStatusUpdateEvent

-class is implemented with the fields string userId
+is implemented with the fields string userId

 , string status

-, Color color
+, and Color color

 .
 This class implements the INotifyPropertyChanged